 Certificate in Effective University Instruction

-The course addresses essential online/remote teaching skills and knowledge that are fundamental to university educator success in the current context, with focuses on:
+The course is comprehensive in scope and organized around four blocks of study, addressing essential teaching skills and knowledge that are fundamental to university educator success:

 You can learn more about the course and the content of each module on the ACUE website.